 Here are some of the major architectural and feature distinctions:

-- Communication Protocol: Selenium uses the WebDriver API with HTTP requests, while Playwright employs a WebSocket connection for more direct and faster communication.
+- Communication Protocol: Selenium uses the WebDriver API with HTTP requests, while Playwright employs a WebSocket connection for more direct communication.

 - Setup and Configuration: Setting up Selenium traditionally requires the separate management of browser drivers.
 Playwright simplifies this by bundling the necessary browser binaries with its installation, making the setup process more straightforward.